 - a minimum floor area for any bedroom occupied by two persons of 10.22m²

-HMOs of 3 or more storeys occupied by 5 or more unrelated people in two or more households, but which are not buildings converted solely into self-contained flats must have a licence.
-'Storeys' can include basements and loft conversions but not usually cellars or attics.
+Owners of HMOs of a 'prescribed description' must apply for a licence, when it is a HMO occupied by 5 or more unrelated people in two or more households, but which are not buildings converted solely into self-contained flats must have a licence.

 Households: a household can be one person or several people.
 A group of people that are related, or living as a couple or family are 1 household*.

 *includes couples, same sex couples and children including fostered and adopted and any other relatives.

 NOTE: Where tenants claim to be related we expect landlords and or managers to have taken out appropriate checks to be confident that they are related and the property is not being occupied as a HMO.

 - A couple and a 1 friend is 2 households